opencv/opencv/modules/gpu/doc/operations_on_matrices.rst

     :param y: Destination matrix of imaginary components ( ``CV_32FC1`` ).

-    :param angleInDegress: Flag that indicates angles in degress.
+    :param angleInDegrees: Flag that indicates angles in degress.

     :param stream: Stream for the asynchronous version.